julius383/scrapemonster-assignment/README.md

 ## Output

-Samples from limited runs of the crawler can be seen in the `data/` directory.
+Results from runs of the crawler can be seen in the `data/` directory.
 The following is a random sample:

 ```json